 Who would have thought that central Florida is a fabulous fishing destination?
-The Orlando area is home to many stocked lakes, rivers and streams.
+The Orlando area is home to many stocked lakes, rivers, and streams.
 There are plenty of fishing excursions available and best of all there are NO closed seasons.

 Clermont Chain of Lakes

-The Clermont Chain of Lakes stretch over eleven lakes in Clermont, west of Orlando.
+The Clermont Chain of Lakes stretches over eleven lakes in Clermont, west of Orlando.
 Locals find these lakes to have great fishing, beautiful views, and spectacular sunsets.
 All the lakes are Fish Management Areas.